-Captures the selected items, preserving the comments, tags, rating, URL, and flagged/unread/locked state.
+Captures the selected items, preserving the comments, tags, rating, URL, and flagged/unread/locked state for the specific items that are selected.
+If a folder is selected, the files and subfolders it contains will be imported, but they will not retain this extra metadata.